Meet the Team

 -

-Hi, I’m Lexi!
-I’m a therapist by training, but before anything else, I’m a person, just like you.
+Before anything else, I’m a person, just like you.
 I know how exhausting it can be to keep moving through life while quietly carrying so much.
-On the outside, it might look like you’ve got it all together, but inside, you’re overwhelmed, burnt out, and unsure what direction to take next.
+On the outside, you may look like you have it all together.
+Internally, though, you might feel overwhelmed, burnt out, disconnected from yourself, or unsure of what direction to take next.

 Therapy with me is a chance to pause and reconnect.
-It’s a space to slow down, breathe, and explore what’s happening beneath the surface without needing to perform, have the right words, or figure it all out ahead of time.
-Just come as you are, and I’ll meet you there.
+It is a space to slow down, breathe, and explore what is happening beneath the surface without needing to perform, have the right words, or figure it all out ahead of time.
+You get to come as you are, and I will meet you there.

 -